Cray-HPE/docs-csm/operations/hardware_state_manager/Manage_HMS_Locks.md

 ## Manage HMS Locks

-This section describes how to check the status of a lock, disable locking/reservations, and repair locking/reservations.
+This section describes how to check the status of a lock, disable reservations, and repair reservations.
 The disable and repair operations only affect the ability to make reservations on hardware devices.

 Some of the common scenarios an admin might encounter when working with the Hardware State Manager (HSM) Locking API are also described.